 But once the grand problem is solved, then it solves many other problems.
 For proof one only needs to look at the PickMe app.
 Where six months ago, it only offered vehicles, it can now also deliver your lunch or dinner to you.
 And if you look around there are signs that it’ll also soon bring you Panadol or other medicines in the future.

 When asked about it Jiffry declined to comment.
 However, Mithila shared that while these problems may look different on the surface, at their core they are all transportation problems.
-“It’s simply about moving something from Point A to Point B. Sometimes it’s yourself others it’s just your food,” he said.
+“It’s simply about moving something from Point A to Point B. Sometimes it’s yourself other times it’s just your food,” he said.

 Nonetheless, it’s still a challenge they’re working on tackling.
 This is why six months ago, PickMe doubled its efforts in AI and Data Science.
 This has allowed them to begin understanding how people move across cities.
 “We can even tell how people move in a 1 square kilometer block throughout the day,” states Mithila as an example of how detailed these insights are.